SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

 1. Navigate to the `terraform/` directory and create a `terraform.tfvars` file with the required variables.

-* The VNET's CIDR must be sized appropriately for the number of event broker services that will be created, this can be done using the [CIDR Calculator for PubSub+ Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx) using the 'AKS Kubenet' sheet.
+* The VNET's CIDR must be sized appropriately for the number of event broker services that will be created, this can be done using the [CIDR Calculator for Solace Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/CIDR_calculator/Solace-cloud-CIDR-calculator.xlsx) using the 'AKS Kubenet' sheet.
-* The `kubernetes_version` variable should be set to the latest Kubernetes version that is [supported by PubSub+ Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/cloud-broker-k8s-versions-support.htm).
+* The `kubernetes_version` variable should be set to the latest Kubernetes version that is [supported by Solace Cloud](https://docs.solace.com/Cloud/Deployment-Considerations/cloud-broker-k8s-versions-support.htm).
 * The `bastion_ssh_authorized_networks` variable must be set with the CIDR(s) of the networks where the bastion host will be accessed from.
 * The `bastion_ssh_public_key` variable must be set with the public key of the key pair that will be used to access the bastion host.
 * The `worker_node_ssh_public_key` variable must be set with the public key of the key pair that will be used to access the worker node hosts.